 6. Even though it’s cold, never put your baby’s cot by the radiator

 Never place your crib or cot next to a radiator as this could lead to overheating or possible burns if your baby reaches out of their cot and touches the hot radiator surface.

-Also, as radiators are often under windows that may have blind cords, this could present a risk of strangulation.
+Also, as radiators are often under windows that may have blind cords, moving your baby’s cot closer to an under-the-window radiator could present a risk of strangulation.

 About our expert Kate Holmes and the Lullaby Trust

 Kate Holmes is Head of Support and Information at the Lullaby Trust, the charity that’s trying to reduce the number of SIDS deaths, offering parents and carers advice on safe sleep (you can call free on 0808 802 6869) and supporting research in sudden deaths of babies and young children.
 The Lullaby Trust also supports bereaved families whose baby has died suddenly and unexpectedly (you can call them free on 0808 802 6868).